JaiRamteke/Diabetes_Prediction_Model_Optimization_and_Deployment/README.md

 ## 🌟 Project Overview

-This project compares and optimizes multiple classification models to predict diabetes using a structured machine learning pipeline.
-The focus is on model performance evaluation, hyper-parameter tuning, and visual comparison through a dashboard.
+This project focuses on developing, optimizing, and comparing multiple machine learning models to predict diabetes risk using clinical diagnostic measurements.
+The goal is to identify the best-performing classifier through rigorous evaluation and hyperparameter tuning, ultimately creating a deployable prediction system.

 ---